isarab/HTML-Output-from-Google-Sheets/README.md

 - Use "Executed as Me" deployment mode
 - The Google Sheets file needs Viewer access for Anyone

-The app is developed by @isarab with the assistance of Copilot.
+This app is developed by @isarab with the assistance of Copilot.
 It is licensed under MIT License.

 Tags: Google Apps Script; web app; Google Sheets; query; HTML output